Leonid Meteor Shower Could Deliver a Fiery Outburst of Shooting Stars as It Peaks This Week

 A swarm of fireballs from the Taurid meteor shower has already made November a fiery month for meteors.
-The arrival of the Leonids this week could bring an all-out meteor storm.
+The Leonids could bring an all-out meteor storm this week.

 While the Taurids are known for traveling relatively slowly as they burn up in the atmosphere and producing a number of fireballs (especially this year), the Leonids are considered a swift shower, producing fast, bright shooting stars.